Outdoor Saunas for Sale

 Traditional saunas achieve high temperatures by heating the air with steam, leading to increased exposure to moisture.
 The higher moisture levels in traditional saunas pose a greater risk of mold and mildew formation.
 Ensure you have good ventilation and always air it out well after each use.
 Regular maintenance can help prevent the buildup of moisture causing mold.

-Do you need a drain in an outdoor sauna?
+Do you need a drain in an outdoor traditional sauna?

 Most residential saunas do not require a drain.
 Commercial saunas that are large and have more excess water from many bathers and humidity should have one.
 It can be helpful for cleaning purposes especially if using a hose.